jghoshh/virtuo/README.md

-# Virtuo - a habit tracker built using Golang and MongoDB
+# Virtuo - a CLI habit tracker built using Golang and MongoDB